RetroDECK/ES-DE/THEMES-DEV.md

     - Controls the space between lines (as a multiple of the font height).
 Due to the imprecise nature of typefaces where certain glyphs (characters) may exceed the requested font size, it's recommended to keep this value at around `1.1` or higher.
 This way overlapping glyphs or characters being cut off at the top or bottom will be prevented.
     - Minimum value is `0.5` and maximum value is `3`
     - Default is `1.5`
+* `fadeAbovePrimary` - type: BOOLEAN
+    - When using fade transitions, all elements in the `system` view with a zIndex value higher than the grid are by default still rendered during transitions.
+If this property is enabled then all such elements will instead be faded out.
+Note that elements below the grid will be dimmed to black and elements above the grid will be faded to transparent.
+    - Default is `false`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.
     - Default is `50`